MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/uwf-overlaysetcriticalthreshold.md

 ## Parameters

-<a href="" id="size"></a>*size*
-An integer that represents the size, in megabytes, of the critical threshold level for the overlay.
+**size**</br>An integer that represents the size, in megabytes, of the critical threshold level for the overlay.
 If *size* is 0 (zero), UWF does not raise critical threshold events.

 ## Return Value